sighupio/fury-kubernetes-on-premises/README.md

 > See `furyctl` [documentation][furyctl-repo] for additional details about `Furyfile.yml` format.

-1. Execute `furyctl vendor -H` to download the roles
+1. Execute `furyctl legacy vendor -H` to download the roles

 2. Inspect the downloaded roles inside `./vendor/roles/on-premise`